cilium/cilium/Documentation/troubleshooting.rst

 Logs
 ~~~~

-To retrieve log files of a cilium pod, run
+To retrieve log files of a cilium pod, run (replace `cilium-1234` with a pod
+name returned by `kubectl -n kube-system get pods -l k8s-app=cilium`)

 .. code:: bash